Updated March 24, 2025

 The application process for study abroad student loans varies based on the loan type:

-You can use federal student loans to pay for your study abroad program, including Direct Subsidized, Unsubsidized, and PLUS Loans.
-With federal student loans, you must complete the Free Application for Federal Student Aid (FAFSA) to qualify for a loan.
-The type of loan and the amount you can borrow is dependent on several factors, including your family size and household income.
-To find out what aid you’re eligible for, contact the financial aid office of your school in the U.S. Your college’s financial aid administrators can help you find out what federal loans are available to you.
+You can use Direct Subsidized, Unsubsidized, and PLUS Loans to pay for your study abroad program.
+With federal student loans, you must complete the Free Application for Federal Student Aid (FAFSA) to be eligible.
+The type of loan and the amount you can borrow depends on several factors, including your family size and household income.

 Other Ways to Pay for International Study

-Besides student loans, there are grants and scholarships for students studying in other countries.
-Unlike loans, which have to be repaid with interest, scholarships and grants are free money and don’t have to be repaid.
+Besides student loans, grants and scholarships may be available for students studying in other countries.
+Unlike loans, which have to be repaid with interest, scholarships and grants are free money and don’t need to be repaid.
 For example, the U.S Department of State operates the Benjamin A. Gilman International Scholarship.
 It provides low-income students with scholarship funds to study or intern abroad.
-Eligible students can receive up to $5,000.
-You can find grants and scholarships through the following sources:
+Eligible students can receive up to $5,000 to offset their program costs.

 Applying for Student Loans